Nathan Healy

 Frequently Asked Questions

-Yes, solar makes strong sense for McKinney homeowners.
-With 5.4 peak sun hours per day and Texas electricity rates rising nearly 23% between 2021 and 2024, going solar can meaningfully reduce your monthly energy costs.
-A typical McKinney home can save around $80,000 over 25 years, with a payback period of roughly 10 to 11 years.
+Yes, solar makes sense for many McKinney homeowners.
+With 5.4 peak sun hours per day and Texas electricity rates up 23% since 2021, a properly sized system can save the average McKinney homeowner around $80,000 over 25 years.

-If upfront cost is a concern, Palmetto’s LightReach solar lease removes that barrier entirely — you can go solar with no money down and start saving from day one, with no maintenance responsibilities.
+If upfront cost is a concern, Palmetto’s LightReach solar lease removes that barrier entirely — homeowners can go solar with no money down and start saving from day one, with no maintenance responsibilities.

 Yes, solar panels can increase your home’s value in McKinney.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a $450,000 home — close to McKinney’s median — that’s roughly $18,000 in added value.
+According to a Zillow study, homes with solar panels sell for 4.1% more on average.
+For a $500,000 McKinney home, that’s roughly $20,500 in added value.

-Texas also offers a 100% property tax exemption on the added home value from a solar installation, meaning McKinney homeowners keep that equity without paying higher property taxes on it.
+Texas also offers a 100% property tax exemption on the added home value from solar installations, meaning McKinney homeowners benefit from the increased value without paying higher property taxes.
+Note that this exemption applies to owned systems, not leased ones.

-If you prefer to purchase outright, a typical McKinney system runs $20,000–$36,000.
-Note that the federal 30% tax credit is no longer available for residential cash purchases following the Big Beautiful Bill.
+For a cash purchase, a typical McKinney system runs $20,000–$36,000 before any incentives.
+Note that the federal 30% residential solar tax credit is no longer available following the Big Beautiful Bill.
 Use the calculator above for a personalized estimate.

-For McKinney homeowners, solar can be financially worthwhile from day one — especially through a lease.
-With Palmetto’s LightReach program, there’s no upfront investment.
-Your monthly lease payment is typically less than your current electricity bill, so you start saving immediately once your panels are active.
+For many McKinney homeowners, solar is worth it financially — especially with electricity rates up 23% since 2021.
+With Palmetto’s LightReach lease, there’s no upfront cost.
+Your monthly lease payment is typically less than your current electricity bill, so savings begin on day one.